michaelhobbs/restio/restio-be/deno-deploy/README.md

 - Install deno.
 - Create Firebase account, project, collection, user, copy secrets into `.env.template` and rename to `.env`
+- Create a service account for the DB and place credentials in `./firebase-adminsdk-credentials.json`
 - Run Project

 ```bash